 Cynthia’s three rules (here) have not been to easy to follow, either.
-There have been times in the past weeks I’ve wished I’d never found her book and website.
+There have been times in the past weeks I’ve wished I’d never found her book.
 But those feelings quickly fade one drawer, one cupboard—one step at a time.

 As for an update, I’ve decided to do this with photos, amateur photographer than I am.